I.N: Fashion

 I.N attended the Alexander McQueen show during Paris Fashion Week twice, with his first appearance at the brand's spring 2024 show in October 2023.
 In May 2024, I.N made his Met Gala debut with Stray Kids as the guest of Tommy Hilfiger.
 In the same month, I.N appeared on the cover of W Korea's Vol. 6, wearing Alexander McQueen's first collection.
 In September, he made his debut at Milan Fashion Week by attending the Bottega Veneta spring 2025 show, where he sat front row alongside A$AP Rocky and Kendall Jenner.
 In addition, I.N. was featured in Bottega Veneta for various editorials, including a cover story for Rolling Stone UK.

 On January 23, 2025, Bottega Veneta announced I.N as its new brand ambassador.
 I.N became global ambassador for luxury jewelry brand Damiani since May 8, 2025.
+He appeared on the digital cover of Vanity Fair Italia, the first ever male K-pop act.

 Philanthropy

 I.N donated for the healthy growth of underprivileged children in Korea, as reported on June 7, 2024.
 He became the youngest member of the 'Green Noble Club' by Green Umbrella.
 In October, he took part in W Korea's "Love Your W" charity event to support breast cancer awareness, promoting a positive influence and helping to raise awareness about the cause.

 I.N donated another ₩100 million to Samsung Medical Center to repay the love he received from fans on his birthday, February 8, 2025 as reported on February 10.
 The donation he made will be used to cover the treatment costs for children with cancer from underprivileged families who are being treated at Samsung Medical Center.

+On February 8, 2026, I.N donated ₩100 million to National Cancer Center in Goyang to celebrate his birthday.